 Setting up Cash on delivery is straightforward.
-You can provide appropriate instruction for customers
+You can provide appropriate instructions for customers

 In Setting up PayPal Standard, you can provide your PayPal email and any description.
 If you are not a developer, keep the default settings as it is.

-Once you enabled all the payments methods, test your site by placing an order.
-BUT do not place an order on the checkout page if you are on localhost.
+Once you enabled all the payment methods, test your site by placing an order.
+But, DO NOT place an order on the checkout page if you are on localhost.
 Because you do not have HTTPS and SSL for secure transactions.

 WooCommere is a great plugin to set up your store for your specific needs.
 It is highly customized and has a low upfront cost to initiate.
 Once you are familiar with the WordPress Dashboard, give it a try on your Localhost or on your Web host.